Negotiating a Salary Increase

 Evidencing all of this will let the company know what it might cost to replace you and illustrate your worth.

-Remember – as well as showcasing yourself, make sure to share what you can continue to do for the business too; what will you deliver going forward, goals you want to achieve, ideas you have for growth etc. This will help to also show your enthusiasm and passion for both your job and the business, which can never look bad!
+Remember – as well as showcasing yourself, make sure to share what you can continue to do for the business too.
+Including what will you deliver going forward, goals you want to achieve, ideas you have for growth etc. This will help to also show your enthusiasm and passion, which can never look bad!

 Once you have collected all your ‘evidence’ make sure you know it through and through.
 You want to go into that meeting confident, as you are essentially there to sell yourself.
-You need to make sure you spend time thoroughly understanding your justification for the request so that you can be ready to face any challenging questions there may be against it.
+Make sure you spend time thoroughly understanding your justification for the request.
+This ensures that you can be ready to face any challenging questions there may be against it.

 How you best approach this will entirely depend on your personal relationship with your Manager.
 We suggest booking a time in the diary to discuss this is your best bet, regardless of whether you disclose the reason prior or not.
-It will allow you the time to prepare and by reserving a clear space in your Managers day means they will have the time to dedicate to the conversation.
+It will allow you the time to prepare and your manager will have specific time to dedicate to the conversation.

-Be mindful to organise this when your business is not facing a tough time when there is a lot on.
-Doing so may look inconsiderate to the wider organisation and selfish – you want to approach this in the most positive as possible environment with full respect for everyone involved.
+Be mindful to organise this when your business is not facing a tough time.
+Doing so may look inconsiderate to the wider organisation and selfish.
+Approach this in the most positive as possible environment with full respect for everyone involved.

 You want to stay humble and confident when meeting with your Manager.
-You should never compare your self to your fellow employees or say anything that could reflect negatively.
+Never compare your self to your fellow employees or say anything that could reflect negatively.
 When communicating, you want to appear confident in what you’re saying.
-You can help project your confidence through your body language and maintained eye contact.
+Project your confidence through your body language and maintained eye contact.

-If you are struggling with nerves on the day, which of course is common in what can be a very daunting meeting, try to look at the negotiation as a partnership between you and your boss, and not you versus your boss.
-This way, you will help to decrease the pressure in your mind and make yourself feel at ease and calm toward the situation.
+If you are struggling with nerves on the day, which of course is common in what can be a very daunting meeting.
+Try to look at the negotiation as a partnership between you and your boss, and not you versus your boss.
+This way, you will help to decrease the pressure in your mind, making you feel at ease and calm.

 There are many ways in which organisations can reward their staff, above and beyond salary.
 Perks and benefits are something you should always consider too.
-This could be through benefits such as: hybrid working, increased holiday allowance, pension contribution, performance related bonuses, job title changes, corporate discounts, training opportunities and much more!
+This could be through benefits such as: hybrid working, increased holiday allowance, pension contribution, performance related bonuses, job title changes and much more!

-So don’t think purely about the money, particularly if your Manager doesn’t seem too keen on the idea, this can be a great way to still get more value out of your role.
+So don’t think purely about the money.
+Particularly if your Manager doesn’t seem too keen on the idea, as uou can get more value out of your role.

-The main thing from all of this is to keep your expectations low and don’t presume you will get confirmation at the end of your meeting – it is unlikely you will get an answer there and then.
-Give your Manager time to review your request and analyze all your reasonings, it may just be you come out on top!
+The main thing from all of this is to keep your expectations low and don’t presume you will get confirmation at the end of your meeting.
+It is unlikely you will get an answer there and then.
+Give your Manager time to review your request and analyze all your reasonings.

 Don’t forget about yourself.
-You may be presented with an offer in your meeting however, whether it be higher or lower than your expectations, it is a good idea to take some time to reflect afterwards.
-You shouldn’t feel obliged to accept anything so don’t be afraid to take time to think about it first, you may want to present alternatives if you think there could be some room for maneuver.
+You may be presented with an offer in your meeting however, it is a good idea to take some time to reflect afterwards.
+Don’t feel obliged to accept anything so don’t be afraid to take time to think about it first.
+Maybe presenting alternatives if you think there could be some room for maneuver.
 You’ve done all that research and groundwork, so don’t throw it away by making a snap decision!

-Hopefully our tips can help you feel more comfortable about approaching this conversation with your Manager when the time comes and we have our fingers crossed for you!
+Hopefully our tips can help you feel more comfortable about approaching this salary increase conversation with your Manager.
+We have our fingers crossed for you!

 Please don’t hesitate to get in touch if you would like to discuss job opportunities within FMCG.